 The Student Experience in Information Technology

-Information Technology Students at Mizzou have the unique opportunity tomany hands-on courses which utilize state-of-the-art media equipment, software, and computer labs.
-In addition, the program offers a spectrum of college collaborations, including a fast-track IT-MBA program with the Business School, a co-sponsored annual Reynolds Journalism Institute Student competition, and a joint student event “Game Jam” with the College of Education.
-The program also has rich online courses, spanning programming languages, media production, digital effects, mobile application development, computer systems administration, big data infrastructures, digital multimedia, etc.
+Information Technology students at Mizzou have the unique opportunity to take part in hands-on courses, utilization of state-of-the-art media equipment and software, computer labs, and student organizations.
+In addition, the program offers a spectrum of college collaborations, including a fast-tract IT-MBA program with the Business School, a co-sponsored annual Reynolds Journalism Institute student competition, as well as numerous social and competitive events college wide.
+The program also has a vast spectrum of online courses, spanning programming languages, media production, digital effects, mobile application development, networks, and computer system administration.